Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 D_{KL}(P(x, y) \parallel Q(x, y)) = D_{KL}(P(y) \parallel Q(y)) + E_{P(y)}\left[D_{KL}(P(x | y) \parallel Q(x | y))\right]
 $$

-2. The relative Kullback-Leibler Divergence (KLD) between two distributions
-$P$ and $Q$ is given by:
+2. The KLD between two distributions $P$ and $Q$ may also be written as:

 $$
 D_{KL}(P \parallel Q) = E_P[\log(P)] - E_P[\log(Q)]
 $$

-Dropping the first term, which is constant with respect to the model
+We may drop the first term, since it is constant with respect to the model $Q$.
-$Q$, and retaining the negative of the latter term gives us the objective of maximizing the likelihood (or minimizing the negative log-likelihood) of $Q$:
+The remaining latter term gives us the objective of maximizing the likelihood (or minimizing the negative log-likelihood) of $Q$:

 $$
 -E_P[\log(Q)]
 $$

-This is the core for all of maximum likelihood estimation, information criteria, and regression and supervised learning using a negative log-likelihood as its loss function.
+This is the core of all of maximum likelihood estimation, information criteria, regression and supervised learning that use a negative log-likelihood as its loss function.

 ### Why EnKF and ES works so well

-Let $(x,y)\sim P$ possibly non-Gaussian and assume we have a finite dataset to infer a model $Q$ from.
+Let $(x,y)\sim P$ be possibly non-Gaussian and assume we have a finite dataset to infer a model $Q$ from.
-Arguably, the most important aspects to encode in $Q$, without any other knowledge, are the two first moments of $P$.
+Arguably the most important aspects to encode in $Q$, without any other knowledge, are the two first moments of $P$.

 Having access to the sample covariances of
 $\Sigma_{xy}$
 and $\Sigma_{y}^{-1}$